awsdocs/amazon-workdocs-user-guide/doc_source/drive_troubleshoot.md

 Delete unnecessary files from your local `Recovered Files` folder\.

 **Drive Repair Required**
 **Windows** – Restart by opening the Amazon WorkDocs Drive settings and choosing **Log out \(change site\)**\.
 Repeat those steps to sign in again, and then check the `Recovered Files` folder for any files you might need to save\.
-If you don't remember how to open the settings, see [Opening the Amazon WorkDocs Drive settings in Microsoft Windows](open-wdd-settings.md)\.
+If you don't remember how to open the settings, see [Opening the Amazon WorkDocs Drive settings](open-wdd-settings.md)\.
-**macOS** – Restart Amazon WorkDocs Drive by choosing the **Amazon WorkDocs Drive** icon on the menu bar, choosing the gear icon, then choosing **Log out**\.
+**MacOS** – Restart Amazon WorkDocs Drive by choosing the **Amazon WorkDocs Drive** icon on the menu bar, choosing the gear icon, then choosing **Log out**\.
 Repeat those steps to sign in again, and then check the `Recovered Files` folder for any files you might need to save\.

 **Local Disk Full**
 Delete unnecessary files from your local disk and `Recovered Files` folder\.